 Discussion

 Insulin is a key factor in preserving glucose homeostasis and is a significant regulator of early growth.
-When insulin, which is released by beta (β) cells in the pancreas, binds to insulin receptors (IR) in target tissues, it activates a number of signaling molecules and interferes with their pathways.
+When insulin, which is released by beta (β) cells in the pancreas, binds to insulin receptors (IR) in target tissues, it activates several signaling molecules and interferes with their pathways.
 Tyrosine kinase domain autophosphorylation on the receptor's cytoplasmic surface is the principal effect of insulin-receptor contact, followed by phosphorylation of three tyrosine residues of cytosolic insulin receptor substrates (IRS).
 The recruitment of additional signaling molecules, such as growth factor receptor-bound protein 2 (GRB2) and phosphatidylinositol 3-kinase (PI3-kinase), subsequently activates the Akt signaling pathway, which mediates numerous metabolic effects, including glucose and lipid metabolism, and the mitogen-activated protein (MAP) kinase pathway, which mediates cell proliferation, respectively (Wing, 2008).

 The structure of IRS proteins is similar, with a variable-length COOH-terminal tail after a phosphotyrosine binding (PTB) domain next to an NH2-terminal pleckstrin homology (PH) domain.
 For IR–IRS1 interactions to be effective, the PH domain is necessary.
 Conversely, the PTB domain has a direct interaction with the insulin receptors' juxtamembrane (JM) domain (Voliovitch et al., 1995).
 There are roughly 20 tyrosine (Tyr) phosphorylation sites in the COOH terminus of the IRS proteins, which act as on/off switches to draw in downstream effector molecules (Arikoglu et al., 2014).